Apple Whiskey Hand Pies are sweet, boozy desserts that are perfect to make with fresh apples and flavored whiskey.

 Apple season is here!
 My family has so much fun going apple picking at local farms this time of year, and I have a special place in my heart for apple recipes.

-You'll need to pick up a bottle of apple whiskey for this recipe.
+Whiskey - You'll need to pick up a bottle of apple whiskey for this recipe.
+Most liqueur stores sell at least one brand of apple whiskey, such as Jim Beam or Jameson.
 I used Aval Pota from McMenamins Edgefield distillery.
 It's made with fresh pressed apples from Hood River, Oregon, McMenamins own malt whiskey, and a touch of cinnamon.

 As you can see from the photo above, my hand pies weren't all perfectly uniform.
 Yours can be oblong or more square -- it all works, as long as you are able to secure all of the sides so that the filling doesn't ooze out while baking.

-Bake in a 400 degree oven for 20-25 minutes, turning the pan 180 degrees around to ensure even cooking, until the tops are just golden.
+9. Bake in a 400°F degree oven for 20-25 minutes, turning the pan 180 degrees around halfway through to ensure even cooking, until the tops are just golden.
 Let cool slightly before serving.

 Apple Whiskey Hand Pies